cmchap/github-starred-to-pinboard/readme.md

 -----------

 <del>It only works for the 100 most recently starred repos.</del> It works for any number of repos.
 Thanks, [jdherg](https://github.com/jdherg)!

+API calls are limited to 4103 characters which really cuts down on how much of the readme file is included in the description.

 TODO
 ----